George Blanda: Oakland Raiders

 In the AFC title game against the Baltimore Colts, Blanda again relieved an injured Lamonica, completing 17 of 32 passes for 217 yards and two touchdowns while also kicking a 48-yard field goal and two extra points, keeping the Raiders in the game until the final quarter, when he was intercepted twice.
 Aged 43, he became the oldest quarterback ever to play in a championship game, and was one of the few remaining straight-ahead kickers in the NFL.

 Blanda's achievements resulted in his winning the Bert Bell Award.
 Chiefs' owner Lamar Hunt said, "Why, this George Blanda is as good as his father, who used to play for Houston."
 Although he never again played a major role at quarterback, Blanda served as the Raiders' kicker for five more seasons.
-Blanda was also named the Associated Press Male Athlete of the Year, being the first-ever professional football player to earn the award.
+Blanda was also named the Associated Press Male Athlete of the Year, being the first professional football player to earn the award.
 He finished 2nd in the Associated Press MVP voting to John Brodie.

 He played in his last game at Pittsburgh's Three Rivers Stadium on January 4, 1976, at age 48, in the 1975 AFC Championship Game, in which he kicked a 41-yard field goal and made one extra point as the Raiders lost to the Steelers 16–10.
 Blanda was released during training camp in late August 1976 and succeeded at kicker by rookie Fred Steinfort.
 Blanda never played football again, but he harbored no ill feelings when the Raiders went on to win the NFL title that year in Super Bowl XI (incidentally, Steinfort was injured in mid-season and was replaced by 35-year-old veteran Errol Mann).